 Can you condense the immensity of love into a few verses?
 Do you want to help people express themselves to their partners, children, or friends?
 Do you have a talent for saying just the right thing to let people know how you feel?

-If so, you might do well as a greeting cards writer.
+If so, you might do well as a greeting card writer.
 Yes, you can get paid for writing the verses that go on greeting cards.
-Whether you’re a humorous writer, romantic writer, or a “for any occasion” writer, writing for greeting cards companies will help you improve your craft as well as get paid for it.
+Whether you’re a humorous writer, romantic writer, or a “for any occasion” writer, writing for greeting card companies will help you improve your craft as well as get paid for it.

 Here’s a step-by-step process on how to earn money for writing greeting cards:

 1. Decide if you want to freelance or sell your own cards.

 If you’d like to concentrate on just the writing, you’ll be better off pitching already existing greeting card companies.
 But if you’re an illustrator in addition to being a writer, and you enjoy creating new businesses, you may consider creating your own greeting card company, and selling your art directly do clients or retailers.

 It’s beyond the scope of this post to go into all the details that need to be considered to start a greeting card business, so we’ll concentrate on the freelancing option for now.
 If you’d like to learn more about starting a greeting card company from the ground up, this post from How to Start an LLC gives you all the step-by-step details.
 But if you’re like me, and you’d rather just write, here’s how to get started freelance writing in this niche.